Dmitry-Borodkin/voidc/doc/tutorial.md

 printf("Cyrillic Capital Letter Hard Sign: %d\n", C);
 ```

-Identifiers also can be "shadowed" by subsequent "renamings".
+Identifiers also can be "shadowed" by subsequent "renamings" (like in Rust).
 ```
 u = "1";
 u = atof(u);